SHADAC Expertise

 State Health & Value Strategies Technical Assistance

-SHADAC provides technical assistance as part of the Robert Wood Johnson Foundation’s (RWJF) State Health & Value Strategies (SHVS), a program that connects state officials with experts in the field to support them in transforming their health care systems to be affordable, equitable, and innovative.
-SHADAC provides analytic and evaluation support with the goal of helping states use sound data to inform policy decisions on topics such as Medicaid, health equity, multi-payer delivery system and payment reform, quality measurement, coverage and access expansions, health insurance exchanges, and population health.
-For example, SHADAC produced analyses for multiple states about the potential impact of the unwinding of the public health emergency (PHE).
-This assistance allowed the state to make data-driven decisions about how the end of the continuous coverage requirement may impact enrollment and costs.
+SHADAC provides technical assistance as part of the Robert Wood Johnson Foundation’s (RWJF's) State Health & Value Strategies (SHVS), a program that connects state officials with experts in the field to support them in transforming their health care systems to be affordable, equitable, and innovative.
+SHADAC provides analytic and evaluation support with the goal of helping states use sound data to inform policy decisions on topics such as Medicaid, state health policy, federal healthcare policy, health equity, multi-payer delivery system and payment reform, quality measurement, coverage and access expansions, health insurance exchanges, and population health.
+Recent work has focused on the unwinding of the Medicaid continuous coverage requirement, where SHADAC has worked closely with several states to model the enrollment impacts of unwinding.
+Another ongoing area of support is helping state agencies improve the quality and collection of enrollee demographic data (e.g. race, ethnicity, language, disability, sexual orientation and gender identity) with a goal of improved health equity programming.
+This is done both by working with states one-on-one, but also through a peer-learning group aimed at discussing specific operational challenges related to data collection, coding and analysis.

 Leveraging 1332 State Innovation Waivers to Stabilize Individual Health Insurance Markets